Emanate-Biostats-Inc/user-guide/docs/macros/macros-tfl/proc-means.md

 ### _debug_

-Set to 1 or Y if you want **proc_means** to preserve all datasets and variables created in the macro for debugging purposes.
+Set to `1` or `Y` if you want to preserve all datasets, variables, and log text created by the macro for debugging purposes.

 ## Examples